Classical representation of local Clifford operators: Preliminaries

-Recall that for an element $x$ of a group, its order refers to the smallest positive integer $m$ with the property $x^{m}=I$ or the infinity if $x^{m}\neq I$ for all $m\neq 0$.
-We often denote the order of $x$ by $O(x)$.
-Since the global phase does not affect the LU-equivalence between quantum states, we introduce the so-called essential order and the essential power that are more suitable for the study of LU-equivalence.
+It is well known, for an element $x$ of a group, its order refers to the smallest positive integer $m$ with the property $x^{m}=I$ or the infinity if $x^{m}\neq I$ for all $m\neq 0$.
+We denote the order of $x$ by $O(x)$.
+Since the global phase does not affect the LU-equivalence between quantum states, in \cite{wang2025epj}, the authors introduced essential order and essential power, which are useful for studying LU-equivalence. \begin{definition}[\cite{wang2025epj}] Let $U$ be a GPM defined on $\mathbb{C}^d$.
+A positive integer $a$ is said to be the \textit{essential order} of $U$ if it is the smallest positive integer such that $U^a\approx I$, where "$\approx$" denotes equality up to a global phase.
+We denote the \textit{essential order} by $O_e(U)$.
+When $U\not\approx I$, we call $d/O_e(U)$ the \textit{essential power} of $U$ and denote it as $P_e(U)$.
+When $U\approx I$, let $P_e(U)=0$. \end{definition} For each GPM $X^sZ^t$ on $\mathbb{C}^d$, it is easy to know that its essential order